Payments on account are tax payments made twice a year by Self Assessment taxpayers to spread the cost of the upcoming year’s tax.

 And if you reduce your payment on account and it then turns out you’ve underpaid, you’ll have to pay interest on the outstanding amount.
 This can significantly increase your tax bill.

-What happens if you overpay?
+What happens if you overpay payment on account?

 On the other hand, if you overpay, you’ll receive an HMRC payment on account refund.